Renegade: The Battle for Jacob's Star: Development and release

 American Federation of Television and Radio Artists (AFTRA).
 Lucca also said that there was disagreement among the staff regarding the type of music that should be used in the soundtrack, so a redbook audio option was included to allow players to play their music of choice by swapping in their own CDs during missions.

 The Battle for Jacob's Star was released for PCs in early 1995.
-A direct sequel titled Renegade II: Return to Jacob's Star was announced at the end of the year and slated for release in early 1996.
-New features such as online multiplayer and a mission editor were advertised.
-A game demo became available and some magazine even provided full reviews.
-However, the sequel was ultimately dropped from SSI's release schedule.
-It was initially reported that this was due to licensing issues with FASA.
-It was the revealed that Mindscape had chosen to cancel it due to poor quality.
-Midnight Software was acquired by Strategy First in 1997.

 The Battle for Jacob's Star was re-released digitally on both Steam and GOG.com by publisher SNEG as part of the SSI Classics compilation on December 19, 2023.

+Gameplay

+The Battle for Jacob's Star is a space flight simulation game.

 Reception

 Renegade: The Battle for Jacob's Star received generally favorable reviews.
 A reviewer for Next Generation hailed Renegade: The Battle for Jacob's Star as one of the few Wing Commander III: Heart of the Tiger clones which does not rely on expensive production to emulate that game's success.
 Particularly praising the 3D fighter models, absorbing storyline, detailed character development, and strategic gameplay, he gave it four out of five stars.